Lawyers seek to exclude evidence at NYC truck attack trial

-NEW YORK (AP) — Lawyers for a man arrested after a truck attack killed eight people on a New York City bike path say a judge should reject his confession, cellphone evidence and the potential for the death penalty.
+NEW YORK (AP) — Lawyers for a man charged with killing eight people in a terrorist attack on a New York City bike path said in a court filing Friday that they had learned the FBI had intercepted his communications, though it was unclear when that surveillance began.

-Lawyers for Sayfullo Saipov (sy-foo-LOH’ sah-YEE’-pawf) argued Friday in court papers that Saipov’s confession was involuntary and that his cellphones were seized unconstitutionally.
+“We are still waiting for more information from the government about the nature and basis of the wiretaps,” lawyers for Sayfullo Saipov wrote as they challenged case evidence, including statements he made to investigators and the government’s plan to seek the death penalty.

-Saipov goes to trial next October in the Halloween 2017 attack.
-His lawyers noted that New York is a non-death-penalty state.
-They say federal death penalty law is too flawed to enforce.
+Saipov is accused of driving a truck down a Manhattan bike path on Halloween in 2017, running over cyclists, before crashing his vehicle into a school bus.
+He was shot by a police officer and arrested at the scene.

 Most Read Nation & World Stories